picandocodigo/List-Category-Posts/README.md

 Please visit the [plugin's page on WordPress.org](http://wordpress.org/extend/plugins/list-category-posts/) to find out more.

+# Documentation

+The main documentation is hosted in the [GitHub Wiki](https://github.com/picandocodigo/List-Category-Posts/wiki).
+You can find information there on [how to select which posts to show](https://github.com/picandocodigo/List-Category-Posts/wiki/How-to-select-which-posts-to-show), [pagination](https://github.com/picandocodigo/List-Category-Posts/wiki/Pagination), [HTML & CSS customization](http://github.com/picandocodigo/List-Category-Posts/wiki/HTML-&-CSS-Customization) and the [template system](http://github.com/picandocodigo/List-Category-Posts/wiki/Template-System) and the [several parameters you can use](https://github.com/picandocodigo/List-Category-Posts/wiki/More-parameters-you-can-use).

 # Would you like to help with the development?

 The evolution of this plugin wouldn't be possible without the help of [these awesome contributors](https://github.com/picandocodigo/List-Category-Posts/graphs/contributors).
 Special thanks to [Sophist](https://github.com/Sophist-UK), [bibz](https://github.com/bibz), [vacuus](https://github.com/vacuus), [klemens-st](https://github.com/klemens-st) for their contributions and hard work and [every other person](https://github.com/picandocodigo/List-Category-Posts/graphs/contributors) who's contributed to this plugin:+1: